emredagli/physics-constants-explorer/README.md

 This is the main methodology that I have followed:

-1. Prepare the candidate list by calculating the combination of physical constants which matched the target unit.
+1. Preparing the candidate list by calculating the combination of physical constants which matched the target unit.
-2. Iterate over the candidates, looking for a combination of dimensionless mathematical constants, such that the resulting multiplication places within the desired error range.
+2. Iterating over the candidates, looking for a combination of dimensionless mathematical constants, such that the resulting multiplication places within the desired error range.

 ![Flowchart of Physical Constants Explorer](./img/Flowchart_of_Physical_Constants_Explorer.drawio.svg)